nono/cozy-device-sdk/doc/filtered_replication.md

  * To get the id of the design doc: `filteredReplication.getDesignDocId(deviceName)`
  * To get the filtered function: `filteredReplication.getFilteredFunction(config)`
  * To generate the design doc: `filteredReplication.generateDesignDoc(deviceName, config)`
- * To get the design doc: `filteredReplication.getDesignDoc(cozyUrl, deviceName, password, callback)`
+ * To get the design doc: `filteredReplication.getDesignDoc(cozyUrl, deviceName, devicePassword, callback)`
- * To remove the design doc: `filteredReplication.removeDesignDoc(cozyUrl, deviceName, password, callback)`
+ * To remove the design doc: `filteredReplication.removeDesignDoc(cozyUrl, deviceName, devicePassword, callback)`

 [1]:  https://pouchdb.com/api.html#filtered-replication